 (b) A physician who provides impairment evaluation of injured workers shall complete and must have received accreditation under the level II accreditation program.
-However, the authorized treating physician
+However, the authorized treating physician providing primary care need not be level II accredited to determine that no permanent medical impairment has resulted from the injury.
+Specialists who

-6 (c) Both the level I and level II accreditation programs shall be 7 implemented and available to physicians.
-All physicians who are required 8 to be accredited shall complete the level II accreditation program or 9 programs.
+(c) Both the level I and level II accreditation programs shall be implemented and available to physicians.
+All physicians who are required to be accredited shall complete the level II accreditation program or programs.